 The sanitary sewer serving the swimming pool auxiliary facilities shall discharge into the public sewer system.
-Where no such sewer is available, the connection shall be made to a suitable disposal plant designed, constructed, and operated in accordance with the requirements of the board and the Minnesota Pollution Control Agency.
+Where no such sewer is available, the connection shall be made to a suitable disposal plant designed, constructed, and operated in accordance with the requirements of the commissioner of health and the Minnesota Pollution Control Agency.